 My PhD research focus was on non-invasively measuring the microstructure (or cellular organization) of skeletal muscle.
 Muscle microstructure consists of long fibers that are tightly packed together and surrounded by an extracellular collagen matrix.
 Changes in this microstructure are related to changes in muscle health, so non-invasive measurement of this microstructure should provide new diagnostic tools for assessing muscle health.

 I work on measuring this microstructure using diffusion-weighted magnetic resonance imaging (dMRI) and connecting this microstructure to effective mechanical properties of muscle.
-This work can be broadly organized as three separate but interrelated problems:
+This work can be broadly organized as two interrelated problems:

 The Forward Problem: Understanding how changes in skeletal muscle microstructure affect the dMRI signal.